apache/mxnet/example/segnet/README.md

   It load parameters from model_prefix and load_epoch as normal.

   We can also load convolution parameters from vgg16 model by use model_prefix_for_vgg16 and load_epoch_for_vgg16.
 - The accuracy can reach 0.84 with segnet_basic.
 When train segnet with vgg pre-trained parameters, the accuracy will reach about 0.89 .
+- Use bayesian+segnet+vgg_pretrained to train the model in the first 290 epoch and use segnet to train the last 10 epoch, the accuracy can reach 0.91 .
 ## Score

 - score the model